box-project/box/doc/phar-signing.md

 ### Why it is bad

-There is a few downsides from this signing mechanisms:
+There are a few downsides to this signing mechanism:

 - You cannot run the PHAR without its associated public key file laying right next to it.
 As a result, if you were to move your PHAR under `/usr/local/bin`, the PHAR would no longer work due to the missing public key file.